Houthi–Saudi conflict

-The Houthi–Saudi Arabian conflict is an ongoing armed conflict between the Armed Forces of Saudi Arabia and Iran-backed Yemeni Houthi forces in the Arabian Peninsula, including the southern Saudi regions of Asir, Jizan, and Najran, and northern Yemeni governorates of Saada, Al Jawf, and Hajjah, since the onset of the Saudi Arabian-led intervention in Yemen in 2015.
+The Houthi–Saudi conflict is an ongoing armed conflict involving the Armed Forces of Saudi Arabia and Houthi forces in Yemen and along the Saudi–Yemeni border, including parts of Asir, Jazan, and Najran in Saudi Arabia and Saada, Al-Jawf, and Hajjah in Yemen.
+The conflict began following the Saudi-led intervention in Yemen in 2015.

-Over the course of the conflict the Houthis have carried out attacks on military bases and outposts in Saudi Arabia.

 Background

-In their 2004 conflict against the government of Yemeni President Ali Abdullah Saleh, the Houthis accused Saudi Arabia of pressuring Saleh to crack down on their community, and of funding him with 25 billion.
-This accusation was denied by Saleh, and was not acknowledged by Saudi Arabia.
-The Houthis and pro-Houthi Yemen army units first deployed teams equipped with anti-tank guided missiles (ATGMs)—like Russian made 9M113 Konkurs, 9M113 Kornet-Es and a few BGM-71 TOWs—to take out specific vehicles or bunkers.
+During their 2004 conflict with the government of Yemeni President Ali Abdullah Saleh, the Houthis accused Saudi Arabia of pressuring Saleh to take action against their community and of providing him with financial support.
+This accusation was denied by Saleh, and was not acknowledged by Saudi Arabia.Yahya al-Houthi, early in July 2008 indicated Saudi Arabia pressured on Saleh to fight Zaydis and Shia Yemeni tribes.

+Houthi forces and Yemeni Army units aligned with the Houthis deployed teams equipped with anti-tank guided missiles (ATGMs) to target military vehicles and positions..
 BM-21s and BM-27s would then target military bases and lay landmines along routes connecting with the Saudi Arabia–Yemen border.
 Meanwhile, pro-Houthi special forces would assault the border outposts, while motorcycle mounted teams armed with RPG-7s and US-made M47 Dragons infiltrated the Saudi rear.
 Columns of Saudi Arabian Army (RSLF) forces drive into unknown minefields and ambush places not directly hit by the fighting.
-Some raiding parties deployed into Saudi Arabia were armed with man-portable air defence systems (MANPADS), as well as M167 Vulcan towed anti-aircraft cannons.
-During the first year of the war they damaged numerous attack helicopters of the RSLF and the Royal Saudi Navy Forces (RSNF), forcing their crews to keep their distance.
+Some raiding parties deployed into Saudi Arabia were armed with portable air defense systems (MANPADS), as well as M167 Vulcan towed anti-aircraft cannons.
+In the first year of the war, they damaged numerous attack helicopters of the RSLF and the Royal Saudi Navy (RSNF), forcing their crews to keep their distance.

-Timeline
+Conflict

 2015

-As a result of the Saudi-led intervention in Yemen, the Saudi city of Najran was shelled by the Houthis on 5 May.
-The Saudi authorities temporarily closed local educational institutions and the Najran Domestic Airport.
+As a result of the Saudi-led intervention in Yemen, the Houthis shelled the Saudi city of Najran on 5 May 2015.
+Saudi authorities temporarily closed local schools, and the Najran Regional Airport.